 • Multilevel IVR– Interactive Voice Response (IVR) is a telephone menu system that helps in routing customer phone call to an appropriate agent.
 This effective technique helps in augmenting customer satisfaction at lucrative cost.

 • Warm Transfers – A warm transfer is when an agent transfers the customer call to another agent.
-The executive informs the new agent about the caller’s issue thereby giving a detailed background information about caller’s issue.
+The executive informs the new agent about the caller’s issue thereby giving detailed background information about the caller’s issue.
 This inevitably keeps the agent on the same page and reduces customer frustration.

 Read Also: 5 Best Examples of Good Customer Service